Round Bottom Background

 The decision to divorce can be made suddenly or after a long period of disagreement between spouses.
 No matter the situation, emotions can run very high upon filing for divorce.
-After learning about the divorce filing, a spouse may react out of anger or jealousy.
+After learning of the divorce filing, a spouse may react with anger or jealousy.
 The law protects spouses from some forms of retaliation, but not all types.
 Below is an overview of common types of retaliation and legal remedies available.

 What if I am a victim of Physical Retaliation after I file for Divorce?